A high chair for baby is a must-have in any household with babies or young toddlers. It is heavily utilized for at least 3 times a day or even more!

 Hence, it is not as adjustable or well-designed as many other models.
 There has been complaints by some parents that it is poorly designed, such as it being too small and the tray bottom being a food trap that is hard to clean if the messy toddler grabs the underside with his/her dirty hands.

-What Are The Lowlights Of The Tripp Trapp?
+What Are The Lowlights Of the Stokke Tripp Trapp?

 The basic Stokke Tripp Trapp purchase is just the chair itself.
-All other accessories have to be purchased separately, which means that the total cost can add up very quickly.
+In the past, all the accessories have to be purchased separately, which means that the total cost can add up very quickly.

-The 4 point harness is somewhat bulky, fussy and not easy to deal with single-handedly.
+The harness is somewhat bulky, fussy and not easy to deal with single-handedly.
 It is also not that easy to clean.

 Installation instructions and pictures can be improved but it’s not that difficult once you figured it out.
 The good news is that you can find some very helpful installation videos on Youtube.